AndreasME53/Labyrinth_By_Ravensburger_Tank_Version/README.md

 This is the page after clicking the 'new game' button and selecting a level to play:
 ![image](https://user-images.githubusercontent.com/56043339/110860619-e73a1680-82b4-11eb-8f91-6d1e380936db.png)

-here you and a max of 4 friends cselect your tanks and prepare to play the game
+here you and a max of 4 friends select your tanks and prepare to play the game

 In game imagers:
 ![image](https://user-images.githubusercontent.com/56043339/110860796-223c4a00-82b5-11eb-8aac-62bd413fcde3.png)